arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 Thats it.
 We have successfully completed the first part of the tutorial.

 ### Interacting with webpages
-Lets look at our next use case, i.e. displaying IMBd rating next to movie titles on homepage of [Rotten Tomatoes](https://www.rottentomatoes.com/).
+Lets look at our next use case, i.e. displaying IMDb rating next to movie titles on homepage of [Rotten Tomatoes](https://www.rottentomatoes.com/).
 We wont be able to do this inside our `background.js` file as it doesn't have access to active webpage and hence its DOM.
 To do this we will have to write [content scripts](https://developer.chrome.com/extensions/content_scripts).
 Content scripts are files that run in the context of web pages.
 They will have access to DOM and can read and manipulate it.
 Add the following to your `manifest.json`

 ```js
 "content_scripts": [{